 17-II.E.
-SUBSIDY LAYERING REQUIREMENTS [24 CFR 983.55, FR Notice 11/24/200/, and FR Notice 7/9/2010]
+SUBSIDY LAYERING REQUIREMENTS [24 CFR 983.55]

 The PHA may provide PBV assistance only in accordance with HUD subsidy layering regulations [24 CFR 4.13] and other requirements.
-This only applies to rehabilitation and new construction projects.

 The subsidy layering review is intended to prevent excessive public assistance by combining (layering) housing assistance payment subsidy under the PBV program with other governmental housing assistance from federal, state, or local agencies, including assistance such as tax concessions or tax credits.